thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_Modules.desc.md

 ## Why is an Express router useful?

-An Express router useful because it allows you to organize RESTful routes into files modules.
-Each file module can contain all the routes of a RESTful resource.
-For example, imagine your `party` project needs to be expanded to provide RESTful routing for managing the following resources.
+An Express router is useful because it allows you to organize the RESTful routes for many resources into separate file modules.
+For example, imagine your boss wants you to expand the `party` project to manage the following resources.

 - Activities
 - Drinks